⟵ Back to Articles

 2017

-Remember All-Pervasive, All-Pervasive Nam with the Sage-Guru,
+Remember All-Pervasive, All-Pervasive Nam1 with the Sage-Guru,

-Naturally the bliss remains day and night, my seed sprouts.
+Naturally, the bliss remains day and night, my seed sprouts.
 Reflect.

-Fortunately met the Perfect-Guru whose limits cannot be measured,
+Fortunately, met the Perfect-Guru whose limits cannot be measured,

 Guru’s teachings ended birth and death.
 The door of suffering no more!